food & drink · music & nightlife ·

 While this epic patio spot tends to draw in the crowds, Conservatory also has a more casual cafe attached, which is perfect for all your outdoor dining needs.
 Its varied menu makes it great for any day, any time.

 The Violet LA

-Violet Los Angeles is a vibrant Cali-French bistro with a full bar, shop, and even a cooking school in the heart of Westwood Village!
-We love spending a day on their patio sharing their award winning Mezcal flights.
+Violet Los Angeles is a vibrant Cali-French bistro with a full bar, shop, and even a cooking school in the heart of Westwood Village.
+We love spending a day on the patio sharing award-winning Mezcal flights.

 Home Restaurant LA

-Home prides itself on being as cozy as home itself.
-They serve large plates of comfort food: including homestyle fries, steak and fish options for dinner, mac’n cheese, and of course: plenty of margaritas and palomas along with a full bar..
-They are also known for their great bottomless mix-and-match brunch every Saturday and Sunday, with options ranging from pancakes and french toast to “egg” turmeric tofu scrambles.
-And all of this stomach-warming goodness is served on a spacious, twinkly-lit and heated patio.
+This ~homey~ spot boasts a cozy atmosphere and large plates of comfort food, including homestyle fries, steak and fish options for dinner, mac 'n' cheese, and plenty of margaritas and palomas along with a full bar.
+It's also known for its great bottomless mix-and-match brunch every Saturday and Sunday, with options ranging from pancakes and french toast to “egg” turmeric tofu scrambles.
+All of this stomach-warming goodness is served on a spacious, twinkly, heated patio.